SOFIAshyn/dance2energy/README.md

 **Result:**

-The final result of the project is the image translation of original images of dancers into energy flow visuals:
+The final result of the project is the image translation of original images of dancers into energy flow visuals.
+On the image below shown the results of the Algorithmic Generative Art.
+How one original image is translated into abstract image.

-todo: make an image smaller

 <p align="center">
     <img src='/reports/figures/examples_of_pairs.jpeg' width="300">
 </p>

+In the video below shown the result of Intellectual Generative Art generation with Cycle GAN image-to-image translation.

 **Press on the image to follow the demo video in YouTube:**
 [![Cycle GAN performance](https://img.youtube.com/vi/ZpkNwWG8qWo/0.jpg)](https://www.youtube.com/watch?v=ZpkNwWG8qWo)